 Broomball League Status During Covid

 While most leagues are canceled, some leagues have at least entertained the idea of carrying on.
 Cleveland Broomball, for instance, posted a notice in August that the local health department deemed it safe to play as long as players aren’t congregating together before or after the games.

 That organization created a policy which strongly encouraged players to wear masks and not to share equipment.
 However, it appears that the league never did schedule a fall season, despite their eagerness to do so, as they didn’t get clearance from the local ice arena.

 Meanwhile, as of November, Michigan Technological University was still planning to hold its season, with mask requirements, shortened periods, and no spectators.

 Conversely, the IBF World Broomball Championships were canceled in June due to covid-19.

 So, to answer the question: Is it safe to play broomball right now?
 Our answer is a clear no. But every person and league is obviously free to do as they wish after they assess the risks to themselves and their families.

-Is your broomball league operating during the winter of 2020 and 2021?
+Is your broomball league operating this winter with no restrictions?
 Feel free to leave a comment with the status of your organization!